Canadiens hit new low after blowing late lead to league-worst Red Wings | CBC Sports

 Ilya Kovalchuk picks up pair of assists as Montreal drops 7th straight

+The Detroit Red Wings are the worst team in the NHL.
+They just happen to be very successful against the Montreal Canadiens.

-Filip Zadina scored the tie-breaking goal with 3:52 left in the third period, sending the Detroit Red Wings to a 4-3 win over the Montreal Canadiens on Tuesday night.
+Filip Zadina scored the tie-breaking goal with 3:52 left in the third period, giving Detroit a 4-3 victory over Montreal on Tuesday night.

+"When you get tired of losing enough, you do something about it," Julien said.
+"And hopefully, we're there."

 Frans Nielsen got his second goal of the game with 8:41 remaining to pull the Red Wings into a 3-all tie.
-Earlier in the period, Victor Mete was credited with a go-ahead goal that went off Detroit defenceman Filip Hronek's skate and into the net.
+Earlier in the period, Victor Mete was credited with a go-ahead goal that went off Detroit defenceman Filip Hronek's skate.

 Artturi Lehkonen had a short-handed goal in the first period off Hronek's turnover and Nick Suzuki scored on a power play in the second to give the Canadiens a two-goal lead they couldn't hold.